KaterinaLupacheva/ramonak.io/content/posts/2020-01-09--Vaadin-DND.md

   <source src="/vaadin-dnd/dnd2.mp4" type="video/mp4">
 </video>

-Also we can change styling of the drop target components - Field Positions.
-Let's highlight possible drop targets when drag event starts.
+Also, we can change the styling of the drop target components - Field Positions.
+Let's highlight possible drop targets when the drag event starts.
 To do so we have come work to be done:
 - add styles to field-position.css to highlight drop targets.
 For that I'm gonna use yellow border:

 ```